dtonhofer/prolog_notes/swipl_notes/about_freeze/README.md

 variables.
 This is the view of ["attributed variables"](https://eu.swi-prolog.org/pldoc/man?section=attvar), which are actually used to implement `freeze/2` and friends.

+Te thought arises that this could also be used for general debugging, to monitor instantiation of a variable.
+A bit borderline.

 ## Historical note

 From